james-gould/azure-keyvault-emulator/docs/CONFIG.md

 > [!NOTE]
 > You can persist your data with a direct Docker connection using `-e Persist=true`.
 >
-> This will create an `emulator.db` in the mount next to your `emulator.pfx` and `emulator.crt`; shareable, re-usable, updated in real-time and loaded in at runtime.
+> This will create an `emulator.db` in the mount next to your certificates; shareable, re-usable, updated in real-time and loaded in at runtime.
 >
-> This is **opt-in** behaviour, without persistence the Emulator data will be stored internally at `/tmp/{guid}.db` and destroyed on container shutdown.
+> This is **opt-in** behaviour, without persistence the Emulator data will be stored internally at `/tmp/{guid}.db` and destroyed on shutdown.

 ### Installing Certificates